-The sign was introduced in the United States through the copyright act in 1909.
-In the beginning, it was limited to certain types of products like graphic and sculpture, and then it was extended in 1954.
-Since the symbol was not available on typewriters and computers, it was common to use (C) to give the same function as the current copyright symbol.
+The copyright symbol takes the shape of a capital c letter inside the circle and means that a specific company or a person owns a certain product.
+This product cannot be used without the owner's consent.
+The sign was first introduced in the United States through the copyright act in 1909.
+It was then limited to particular types of products like graphic and sculpture, and then it was extended later in 1954.
+Since the symbol was not accessible on typewriters and computers, it was common to use (C) to give the same function as the current copyright symbol.

 History of Copyright Symbol

 The Universal Copyright Convention described the use of the copyright symbol.
 The symbol is also widely recognized but, under the Berne Convention, the copyright symbol is no longer required in most nations to assert new copyright.
 According to the Act of 1988 - Berne Convention Implementation, valid on March 1, 1989, the requirement for the copyright symbol was removed from the US copyright law.
 However, the presence or absence of the copyright symbol is still legally significant in works published before that date.
 Nowadays, the symbol of copyright continues to affect various remedies accessible to a copyright holder whose work is mainly infringed.

 Previous symbols that were indicating a copyright status of work are seen in Scottish almanacs of 1670.
 These books hold a printed copy of the so-called local coat-of-arms in order to show their authenticity.
 In the US, the Copyright Act of 1802, required very first copyright notice.